gregdotdev/BetterAPI/README.md

 ## An great and usable api :]

+# 〒▽〒 The code comments and the responses are in PT-BR 🇧🇷 Sorry if you can't understand it

 ### 1. **Home Endpoint**
    - **Route**: `GET /`
    - **Function**: Returns a JSON response with a message indicating available routes and a Discord link.